sagemath/trac_to_gh/Issue 7818.md

 * -m64 is added for GCC
 * -m64 is added for Sun Studio
 * -q64 is added for IBM's compiler on AIX
+* +DA2.OW is added for the PA-RISC architecture on HP-UX
-* +DA2.OW is added on HP-UX.
-(This will not work on Itanium processors running on HP-UX.
-I'll update when I have more information).
+* +DD64 is added for the Itanium architecture on HP-UX

 A variable CFLAG64 is set to the correct option for building 64-bit binaries with the C compiler.
 So if -m64 is replaced by $CFLAG64, the code will work on any C compiler.